The Role of Flow in the Everglades Landscape

 Loss of Water Flow

 Loss of water flow is largely attributed to water management and development and has severely altered the ridge and slough landscape.
 Elongated ridges aligning with the direction of water flow are evident in Figure 4, which is consistent with pre-drainage patterns, while Figures 5 & 7 depict a degraded pattern with amorphous vegetation clusters having no directional alignment.
 Although some construction attempted to retain the integrity of the flow pattern using canals along the road connecting the ridge and slough landscape every 4km, the landscape has been greatly degraded.
 Culverts were put into Alligator Alley (I-75) to try to maintain some water flow.
-Redirection of water flow severely impacted the ridge and slough landscape upstream and downstream of the Alley (Figures 5 & 6).
+Redirection of water flow severely impacted the ridge and slough landscape upstream and downstream of the Alley (Figures 5 and 6).

 Figure 6.
 Detailed image of ridge and slough area.
 Green tear drops are tree islands, altered beneath Tamiami Trail due to flow redirection.